Men’s Club Shabbat – April 6th Call or text Marty Solway (714) 865-2338 or Alan Meyers (714) 473-8645 to ask for parts in the service.

 Admin VP Norbert Rosenblum

 Treasurer: Gary Huniu

-Recording Sec: Ron Gross
+Recording Sec: Mark Levine

-Board Members: Alan Meyers
+Board Members: Alan Meyers, Larry Buff

-Board Meetings are usually held on the 2nd Thursday of the month.
+Board Meetings are usually held on the 2nd Wednesday of the month.
 All Men’s Club Members are invited.

-A message from Men's Club President.....Martin Solway
+Message from TBE Men’s Club President Marty Solway